'They took him!' Gay married couple torn apart by ICE

 ‘They took him!’
 Gay married couple torn apart by ICE

-As Alan Marrero remains in ICE custody, his husband Matt continues to fight tirelessly for his release.
+As Allan Marrero remains in ICE custody, his husband Matt continues to fight tirelessly for his release.

-For 113 days, Alan Marrero has been in U.S. Immigration and Customs Enforcement (ICE) custody, while his husband, Matthew Marrero, has been using every available avenue to secure his release.
+For 113 days, Allan Marrero has been in U.S. Immigration and Customs Enforcement (ICE) custody, while his husband, Matthew Marrero, has been using every available avenue to secure his release.

 Advocates, including Rev. Amanda Hambrick Ashcraft, Rev. Dr. Jacqui Lewis, and attorney Alexandra Rizio, have been actively involved in supporting the couple and navigating the legal challenges posed by ICE and the Department of Homeland Security (DHS).
 The case highlights the Trump-Vance administration’s aggressive use of immigration enforcement to detain and deport individuals, even in circumstances where applicants have established legal claims to remain in the U.S.